 Initial Thoughts:

 I think Garmin kinda missed here.
 Specifically, they missed the forest for the trees.
 Yes, there’s a bunch of sport profiles they added in from other watches, and yes, it got a speaker/microphone.
-But I’m beyond confused on how Garmin thinks a $550 running watch with trail & ultra running sport profiles shouldn’t have maps (when all of their competitors below this price point do, far below).
-Garmin appears to believe that their higher quality level and other feature in other categories will make up for it.
+But I’m beyond confused on how Garmin thinks a $550 running watch with trail and ultra running sport profiles shouldn’t have maps (when all of their competitors below this price point do, far below).
+Garmin appears to believe that their higher quality level and other features in other categories will make up for it.

 However, more confusing is the ECG situation.
 Garmin sells the Venu 3 at $349USD, and that includes ECG.
 Why is a Gen5-capable watch that is the FR570 at $549 not including it?
 This watch isn’t competing against the Fenix, it’s competing against an Apple Watch, Samsung Watch, or Google Watch – all of which have ECG (and more advanced ECG) at $399 or less.